allgreed/kasprowicz.pro/content/posts/how-to-go-outside.md

 ![](/img/how-to-go-outside/full.jpg)

 ## Results
 It worked flawlessly for me for 2+ years, surviving 2 harsh Polish winters, as well as for my brother for about ~year.
-The only reason I've stopped using it is dueto the contract cancellation with an ISP that required an outside aerial to work.
+The only reason I've stopped using it is due to the contract cancellation with an ISP that required an outside aerial to work.
 But that's another story ;)